 What types of crimes are classified as felonies?
 Felonies cover a wide range of offenses such as certain sex crimes, theft crimes (depending on the value of the item stolen), certain juvenile crimes, hit and run, violent crimes and weapons charges.

 In the case of juvenile crimes, some offenses can be tried in the adult courts.
 The prosecution will make the decision based on the age of the minor, their history and the nature of the crime; for example, certain sex crimes, gang-related crimes and other violent crimes such as murder could be tried in the adult court system.

 Essentially, any types of computer or internet crimes against children are prosecuted as felony offenses.
-Since these types of crimes cross state boarders, they are classified as federal offenses and may involve the FBI.
+Since these types of crimes cross state borders, they are classified as federal offenses and may involve the FBI.

-Other common felonies involve white collar crimes such as fraud, forgery, money laundering, embezzlement, identity theft, credit card and debit card fraud.
-These types of white collar crimes are also classified as federal offenses which would typically involve large government organizations such as the FBI.
+Other common felonies involve white-collar crimes such as fraud, forgery, money laundering, embezzlement, identity theft, credit card and debit card fraud.
+These types of white-collar crimes are also classified as federal offenses which would typically involve large government organizations such as the FBI.

 More serious DWI offenses can be charged as felonies as well.
 Third or subsequent DWI charges and DWIs involving serious bodily injury or death can cost you thousands of dollars in fines and years in a state prison even if you never meant to harm anyone.

 The state of Florida is notorious for being tough on crime and punishment.
 If you are convicted of a felony offense in the state of Florida, it can ruin your personal and professional reputation.
 Upon conviction, you may be required to spend years in a state or federal prison, pay thousands of dollars in fines, serve probation or parole and perform community service.
 Additionally, both your driver’s license and your ability to own a firearm will also be compromised.
-If you are presently facing charges, it is be in your best interest to secure the services of a seasoned criminal defense attorney right away.
+If you are presently facing charges, it is in your best interest to secure the services of a seasoned criminal defense attorney right away.